Azure-Organization/NextOps_repository/Kubernetes/03_Ingress/README.md

 > cert-manager is a Kubernetes add-on used to automate the issuance, management, and renewal of TLS/SSL certificates.
 It runs as pods inside the cluster and integrates with Certificate Authorities such as Let's Encrypt.
 Since Let's Encrypt certificates are valid for only 90 days, cert-manager automatically renews them before expiration and updates the corresponding Kubernetes Secrets.
 To obtain certificates from Let's Encrypt, a valid domain name is required for domain ownership validation.

+* Actually, Let's Encrypt works with Cert-Manager to automate SSL certificate management.
+Cert-Manager sends validation requests through the Ingress Controller service within the cluster.
+As the domain name is already mapped to the Ingress Controller, the validation process completes successfully, and the certificate is issued.
+*